 At CAT we’ve been using natural building materials for many years, and there are many examples around the centre.
 We also run hands-on courses and workshops and sell many practical books.

 Our page on low energy buildings talks about the embodied energy or life-cycle impact of building materials.
 These are ways of assessing the impacts in the extraction, manufacture, and transportation of materials.

-Think about what will happen at the end of the building’s life.
-Try to choose materials and techniques that make reuse or recycling easy.
+Think about what will happen at the end of a building’s life.
+Try to choose materials and techniques that will make reuse or recycling easy.
 Many common building materials will eventually end up in landfill or an incinerator because they cannot be reused or recycled.
 In the UK, construction waste produced per person is more than double collected household waste!

 Another important factor is the creation of healthy buildings.
 This is not just about indoor air-quality, but also thinking about the breathability of a building.
 Using materials that buffer humidity and don’t trap moisture is great for avoiding damp problems.